The Cost of Birth Control in Ontario: Does OHIP Cover It?

 Is Birth Control Covered Outside of Ontario?

-No. The province of Ontario is the only province that covered the cost of birth control for those under 25 years old.
-All other provinces and territories do not cover birth control regardless of your age.
+No. As of 2025, Ontario is the only province that covers the cost of birth control for those under 25 years old.
+Other provinces and territories offer financial assistance for birth control to low-income individuals, but do not give residents birth control for free at any age.
+That being said, there have been recent pushes in parliament to have birth control become accessible for all of Canada.

 Are Birth Control Pills Covered By Individual Health Plans?

-For those over 25 years old the only option to get birth control covered is to get a private health insurance plan.
-But make sure to read all the plan details as not all health insurance plans will covered birth control.
-For example, Sonata health plans have no coverage for birth control pills
+For those over 25 years old, the only option to get birth control covered is to get a private health insurance plan.
+Make sure to read all the plan details, as not all health insurance plans will cover birth control.

 Manulife Flexcare